Gardening Advice Everyone Should Be Aware Of

-You can have a good idea of what you need so that you don't waste time and money on equipment you don't need, or the wrong kinds of seeds.
+You can have a good idea of what you need to don't waste time and money on equipment you don't need or the wrong kinds of seeds.

 Make sure to protect your deciduous shrubs from the elements.
 Tie together the tops, and drape a sheet or blanket over the head of the tent.
-This will work better than wrapping your plant with plastic, because air can still circulate, which prevents rotting.
+That will work better than wrapping your plant with plastic because air can still circulate, preventing rotting.

 It just requires doing research, working a lot outside, and having a lot of patience.
 All the work will be worthwhile when you experience the satisfaction of a thriving garden established by your effort.